Thomas Gladstone: Life

 Having rejected nomination for both Nottingham and Orkney, he chose the town of Leicester from 1835 to 1837, when the death of William IV necessitated a general election.
 Gladstone's focus of attention fell upon the cost of duty on spirits and fire insurances; he presented petitions to have these taxes lifted.
 He contested Peterborough in the 1841 general election but lost.
 Later that year, he stood for and won a by-election at Walsall.
 His opponents complained and a petition was entered for corrupt practices, for which he was unseated.
 After another by-election win, this time at Ipswich, he entered parliament again in 1842 despite a successful challenge to the election and having to win another by-election.
 On 7 June he debated a whole session of petitions collected in the Commons from the localities, emphasising his expertise in the field.
 But in the House on 30 July Patrick Stewart MP submitted his own as-yet unproven report that Tom Gladstone was guilty of bribery and electoral malpractice.
 He sat through July 1842, when he was again defeated in a general election after the fall of the Conservative ministry, which overrode yet another petition against him.

-He married, in 1835, Louisa, the daughter of Robert Fellowes, a wealthy Norfolk squire of Shottisham Park.
+He married, in 1835, Louisa, the daughter of Robert Fellowes, a wealthy Norfolk squire of Shotesham Park.
 They had six daughters, among them Louise, born Q3, 1837 and twins Constance Elizabeth and Edith Helen, born Q2, 1850; the other three daughters were born Q3, 1847, Q1, 1849 and Q4, 1853, all births were registered in the District of St. George, Hanover Square, London.
 They also had a son, John Robert, 3rd Baronet, born Q2, 1852.

 Tom was rapidly disillusioned with party politics: in contrast to his brother's immediate success in the House of Commons, he diverted his attention to making his estate works.
 So when William requested assistance for election expenses, he turned him down.
 Tom was a Low Church Protestant with ascetic Presbyterian principles that abhorred profligacy and waste.
 For a while William was welcome at the family seat of Fasque, though his politics were in the south of England, a long way from the Highlands.
 Sir John, their father, was incensed by Tom's ungenerous attitude to his promising sibling; ten years earlier he had resented his interference in being forced to vote for William at the poll.
 But as head of the family he was on his father's death ultimately responsible, for example for installing his sister, Helen, in a Roman Catholic convent in 1847 at Leamington.
 A surprising choice perhaps given his own religion, but the Gladstones were anything but a conventional family.
 When another brother, John Neilson, died in February 1863 he passed responsibility for the funeral over to William.
 He once complained to Edward Harcourt, brother of then Chancellor of the Exchequer William Harcourt, "Mr Harcourt, you and I have two very tiresome brothers."